airmelt/LeetCode/#860 Lemonade Change 柠檬水找零.md

+# 860 Lemonade Change 柠檬水找零

 __Description__:
 At a lemonade stand, each lemonade costs \$5.

 Customers are standing in a queue to buy from you, and order one at a time (in the order specified by bills).